elbombardi/squrl/docs/02_design/README.md

 - The separation between the two components has two benefits :
     - The servers can be scaled independently of each other.
     - Security: The API server is not exposed to public users, it's only used by authenticated users.
 The redirection server is exposed to public users, it doesn't require authentication, but it doesn't modify customer and short URL data, it only reads data, and inserts tracking data.
-- This architecture can later be deployed as microservices, where each component is a microservice.

 <p align="center"><img src="images/ArchitectureDiagrams.drawio.png"/></p>